Answered By: Ann Roselle

 • Perspective - Can you look at your topic from a particular angle?
 Sociological, psychological, medical, environmental?

 3. Search One Search to get a sense of subtopics on your broad topic.
 Scan through your One Search search results to get ideas of other angles you can take.
-Be sure to limit your search results to Scholarly/Academic to locate different research angles.
+Be sure to limit your search results to Peer-reviewed Journals to locate different research angles.

-In the search example below with "vegetarianism," the search results show that vegetarianism can be looked at from a health, economic, ethical, environmental, social identity, or psychological angle.
+In the search example below with "vegetarianism," the search results show that vegetarianism can be looked at from health, ethical, environmental, and social angles.

 Related Articles